pvlib/pvlib-python/docs/sphinx/source/introtutorial.rst

 data sources available, to retrieve a Typical Meteorological Year (TMY) which includes irradiation, temperature and wind speed.

-.. note:: PVGIS uses different naming conventions, so it is required to rename the weather data variables before using them.
-Data is already UTC-localized, so conversion to local timezone is optional.

 .. ipython:: python

     tmys = []